-Cross-Contamination: Welch’s website doesn’t have any information regarding if their products are gluten free or how they avoid cross-contamination.
-Because of this, we reached out to learn more.
-They clarified that all of their jams and jellies are gluten free and are made in dedicated facilities.
+Cross-Contact: Welch’s website doesn’t have any information about whether their products are gluten free or how they avoid gluten cross-contact, so we reached out to learn more.
+Welch’s clarified that all of their jams and jellies are gluten free and are made in dedicated facilities.

 Where To Buy: Welch’s Where to Buy page showcases both online and local options to buy products from this gluten-free jam brand.

 You haven’t lived until you’ve tried gluten-free bacon jam.
 Use any of these gluten-free bacon brands in your favorite recipe.